JJG1488/seo-basics.github.io/README.md

 ## Description

-This webpage displays an example of how a website should be structured with properly placed semantic elements in a HTML file that corresponds to an external CSS file
+This webpage displays an example of how a website should be structured with properly placed semantic elements in a HTML file that corresponds to an external CSS file. [project] (<index.html>)

 ---

-## Developers
+## Developer(s)

 James J. Gault